matloff/TidyverseSkeptic/README.md

    are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
 The Tidyverse also borrows from other "purist" computer science philosophies, notably *functional programming*.

-Unfortunately, the price of purity is (a) increased complexity and abstraction, making code more prone to error, as well as (b) a sacrifice in performance.
-Ironically, though consistency of interface is a goal, new versions of Tidy libraries are often incompatible with older ones.
+2. Unfortunately, the price of purity is (a) increased complexity and abstraction, making code more prone to error, as well as (b) a sacrifice in performance.
+Ironically, though consistency of interface is a goal, new versions of Tidy libraries are often incompatible with older ones, a very serious problem in the software engineering world.

-2. In heavily promoting the Tidyverse, especially in the education realm, RStudio, with its dominance in the R field, is developing an entire new generation of R users whose skills in base-R are superficial at best, and who -- most importantly -- feel that R *is* the Tidyverse.
+3. In heavily promoting the Tidyverse, especially in the education realm, RStudio, with its dominance in the R field, is developing an entire new generation of R users whose skills in base-R are superficial at best, and who -- most importantly -- feel that R *is* the Tidyverse.

-3. Regardless of being well-intentioned, RStudio is molding R into its own desired image.
-That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse research papers and grant proposals.
+4. Regardless of being well-intentioned, RStudio is molding R into its own desired image.
+That new generation will come to dominate the community, treating Tidyverse as the "real" base, and viewing the actual base-R as something akin to assembly language.
+This might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not; they are not fans of the syntax and so on, and as noted, are worried about the slow performance of Tidy.

-In these efforts, RStudio has engaged in an end-run around the governing body of the R language.
+5. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.
+They will have no choice but to bend to RStudio's wishes.
+Then RStudio will have succeeded in an end-run around the governing body of the R language.

+6. For the above reasons, RStudio is essentially operating as a monopolist ("essentially" because it is an unorthodox market).
+Though again this is well-intentioned, the adverse impacts are grave.

-4. RStudio's promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages, notably **data.table**.
+7. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages, notably **data.table**.
 Most in the "Tidyverse generation" are unaware of anything outside the Tidyverse.

-5. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
-My objection is in Point 3 above.
+8. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
+My objection is in Point 5 above.
 I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
 I think it's great that, e.g., R6 is available, but I don't want to be forced to use it.
 (Just an example; both the Tidyverse and I use S3.)

-6. For the above reasons, RStudio is essentially operating as a monopolist ("essentially" because it is an unorthodox market).
-Though again this is well-intentioned, the adverse impacts are grave.

-7. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
+9. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
 I would argue that the Tidyverse makes R *harder* to learn for this group.

-8. RStudio can easily remedy the situation.
+10. RStudio can easily remedy the situation.
 I have recommendations at the end of this essay.

 # dplyr vs. data.table